jondashkyle/mediaSize/readme.md

 ## Testing

-You can do a quick test by running `npm run watch`, which requires beefy to be installed: `npm install beefy -g`
+You can do a quick test by running `npm run watch`.
+You'll need Beefy for this, which you can install by running `npm install beefy -g`

 ## Options

 ### Mode
-You can set **mode** as either `cover` or `contain`, just as you would the CSS background-size attribute.
+You can set **size** as either `cover` or `contain`, just as you would the CSS background-size attribute.

 ### Parent
 The dimensions of this element will be used as the basis of the new dimensions for your primary element(s).
 If no element is defined we default to `window`.